 Parents are informed by letter prior to the lessons and have the opportunity to see the teaching materials and ask questions.
-Teachers do their best to answer all questions with sensitivity and care (see RSE Policy for further details).
+Teachers do their best to answer all questions with sensitivity and care.

 5. Resources

 Apart from teaching materials published by mainstream educational publishers, teachers will use resources published by the NHS, the police, the PSHE Association, local and national organisations and the internet to make learning as lively and relevant as possible.